 That being said, there are a ton of companies that are working to change that, with more and more getting on board every day.
-Whether their entire line is made from sustainable materials or just a capsule, I’ve come up with some options for workout clothes that will make you feel as good as your workout (and just so we’re clear — not the tired and sweaty feel after your workout, more the good, pumped up and full of endorphins feel after your workout).
+So whether their entire line is made from sustainable materials or just a capsule, I’ve come up with some options for workout clothes that will make you feel as good as your workout (and just so we’re clear — not the tired and sweaty feel after your workout, more the good, pumped up and full of endorphins feel after your workout).

 When shopping for workout clothes, it’s hard to find an option that doesn’t sacrifice style and performance for sustainability.
 Fortunately, Twizel (yes, I’ve mentioned my affinity for them before) is one company that has figured out it.
-Twizel’s in house brand, TWZL, looks great and is made from ultra-fine, traceable Merino Wool.
+Twizel’s in house brand, TWZL, looks great and is made from ultra-fine, traceable (i.e. ethically sourced) Merino Wool.
 Wool is a great performance fiber, as it helps regulate body temperature, is naturally odor resistant and insulates when wet.
 They’ve also sourced their wool from sustainable sheep stations in New Zealand.
 Good on you, mate.
 Or is that just an Australian saying?
-Added bonus?
-All of the product on their in house line is made here in the U.S. And in addition to their own line, Twizel also carries other workout brands that are also using sustainable materials and following socially responsible practices.
+Added bonus, all of the product on their in house line is made here in the U.S. And in addition to their own line, Twizel also carries other workout brands that are also using sustainable materials and following socially responsible practices.

 Prana is another company that is dialed in.
-Prana was founded on a belief in sustainability and uses environmentally conscious materials, recyclable packaging and works with Fair Trade Certified manufacturers.
+Prana was founded on a belief in sustainability, and uses environmentally conscious materials, recyclable packaging and works with Fair Trade Certified manufacturers.

 If the Shoe Fits

-Similar with fashion, there are a ton of unsustainable practices in the shoe world.
+Similar to fashion, there are a ton of unsustainable practices in the shoe world.
 A lot of sneakers used to be made of polyvinyl chloride or PVC, which is an environmentally toxic form of plastic and also a known carcinogen.
 No thank you.